new issue on salenow!

 There are other inventive storage ideas.
 Last year, we gave new life to a broken, abandoned freezer by lying it on its back, filling it with layers of straw and potatoes and propping the door open an inch or two to allow moisture to escape.

-Root cellaring is a term commonly used in America and refers to storing vegetables in a cool, dry and dark place.
+Root cellaring is a term commonly used in America and refers to storing harvests of vegetables in a cool, dry and dark place.
 For those in temperate climates you don’t need a cellar; a gloomy shed and a hessian sack will do.
 The aim is to allow air circulation, a cool environment and protection from direct light.

 Onions and garlic